Johannesburg Gas Works: 1992 Shutdown

 Since 2003 the company has grown and has gone into a new era where the current management began to re-lay all the gas pipes in Johannesburg so as to make them compatible with the natural gas that is pumped from Mozambique, via Sasol Secunda to the suburbs of Johannesburg.
 The change has made the company more efficient and profitable.
 Although this era has ushered in success for the company, it has made the contrast of the unused buildings even starker.

 The buildings, which have been standing empty for almost two decades, are in a deplorable state.
 They are actually dangerous to walk in because of all the rusted steel and the holes where demolished machinery used to stand.
 The proposed future development will revive the old buildings and breathe a new life onto the site.

 State of Conservation

 The site is currently used by Egoli Gas for their offices and workshops.
-The original Gas Works buildings have not been in active use since 1992 and most of the machinery was removed after the gas factory closed down.
-The face brick building are still in good condition and are mostly structurally intact.
-The first installed retort from 1929 is still complete and represents the manufacturing process of making gas out of coal.
+The original Gas Works buildings have not been in active use since 1992, and most of the machinery was removed after the gas factory closed down.

+The face brick buildings are still in good condition and are mostly structurally intact.
+The first installed retort from 1929 is still complete, and represents the manufacturing process of making gas out of coal.